 4. Pick a Sponsoring Brokerage to Work for

 To hold an active Alabama real estate license, you must find a sponsoring brokerage with which to affiliate your license.
 To make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.
-Although there are many successful brokerages in the Heart of Dixie, below you’ll find the top five brokerages reported for 2021.
+Although there are many successful brokerages, below you’ll find some of the top brokerages in the Heart of Dixie.

 The Fred Smith Group